Get help today 888-341-7785 or sign up for 24/7 text support.

 American Addiction Centers National Rehabs Directory

+They say the truth comes out when you’re drunk and that drunk words are sober thoughts.
 As it turns out, published research proves that statement is surprisingly accurate.
 When drinking alcohol, the tongue is freed up to say exactly what is in a person’s heart.
 As blood alcohol levels continue to climb and the effects of alcohol become more apparent, the responses become increasingly primitive and hostile.
 In the past, it’s been easy to blame drunk and disturbing behaviors on alcohol, but that’s not cutting it anymore.
+Simply put, researchers were able to show that alcohol consumption does not prevent self-control, it just makes people care less about the consequences.

-A Peek Inside the Addicted Brain
+A Peek Inside the Alcohol-Addicted Brain

 Over thousands of years, the human brain has continually evolved and adapted.
 Under normal circumstances, the brain’s neocortex is responsible for evaluating circumstances and making sound decisions.
 In the presence of alcohol, however, this feature no longer functions properly.
 The resulting intoxication causes serious and often disturbing behavioral changes.